fv5olFHIsR/quickpass/README.md

 # quickpass
 A very small executable written in PHP and compiled for Windows with Phalanger.
 It generates passwords (or random strings) locally.
-The passwords can be saved to a .pass file if you enter a name (not at all required)
+The passwords can be saved to a .pass file if you enter a name (not at all required, but it is neat if you often generate passwords for different things)

 QuickPass by KiRiCh